Selecting Staking Hardware

 # Jcrtp's Raspberry Pi

-Despite the general consensus in the Ethereum space that Raspberry Pis should not be used for staking, Rocket Pool developer Joe Clapis (known on Discord as jcrtp) is confident that his configuration can handle the load of being a Rocket Pool node.
+Despite the general consensus in the Ethereum space that Raspberry Pis should not be used for staking, Rocket Pool developer Joe Clapis (known on Discord as jcrtp) has been successfully running 5 minipools on a Raspberry Pi for over a year - including after the Merge.
 This makes it the cheapest and lowest power option currently available, but offers the least amount of headroom or flexibility if the future of Ethereum staking demands higher performance.